fedricoone01/IA-applied-to-finance-RoboAdvisor/README.md

 For portfolio selection, 10.000 portfolios were created with random weights, each with a certain return and volatility.
 Subsequently, the 3 portfolios that presented a higher return for a given level of volatility were selected, by using the Sharpe index.

 # What ML algorithm is used?
 In the first instance, a comparison was made between 3 classification models, known as "Decision Tree", "Support Vector Machine" and "Linear Discrimination" to determine which presented the best results obtained through the Confusion Matrix.
-Both Decision Tree and Vector Support Machine presented 100% precision, recall and accuracy in their results, but the former was chosen because it was more robust and easier to interpret its results to a public not immersed in the topic.
+Both Decision Tree and Vector Support Machine presented 100% precision, recall and accuracy in their results, but the former was chosen because it was more robust and easier to interpret its results to a public not immersed in the topic.It was trained with a fictitious database composed of 500 users.

 ## Link to video https://www.youtube.com/watch?v=2iegeI53GNg&t=230s

-It was trained with a fictitious database composed of 500 users.

 ![image](https://user-images.githubusercontent.com/65466700/165305928-3d24ea82-ca96-4fa9-9ba0-8f2af3b92cd1.png)